 “Wait, they spend half of their life in the pub!”
 I hear you shout, and you are right.
 But – listen to what they order.

 A posh boy will wander up to the counter of a City bar: “Alright mate?
 What is your house wine?
 Oh, really?
 Nothing French?”

 A tracksuit-wearing lad steps into a local boozer in Bermondsey: “Ay bruv, you got three pints of cider and keep ‘em coming, innit?”

 A hipster walks into the latest obscure Shoreditch venue: “Can I have a cold chai latte?
 Alcohol is so mainstream.”

-In many ways I have gone native since coming to London.
-My speech pattern has changed, I have a rough twang in my voice and my skin has gone predictably pale.
-When it comes to beer, however, I will always call Australia home.
-If only the Poms could pour a pint properly.
+In many ways you go native when in London: your speech pattern changes, you may even get a rough twang in your voice and your skin will probably go all pastey English pale.
+When it comes to beer, however, always call Australia home… if only the Poms could pour a pint properly.